TargetProcess/taucharts-docs/download/README.md

-##Using TauCharts with a CDN
+##Using Taucharts with a CDN

-To use the TauCharts via jsdelivr CDN, include the following code:
+To use the Taucharts via jsdelivr CDN, include the following code:

 ```html
 <script src="//cdn.jsdelivr.net/d3js/3.5.17/d3.min.js" charset="utf-8"></script>